Supernatural Academy: Development

 The series was first announced to be in development in October 2019, with an original release target of fall of 2021.
 Allen Bohbot serves as the executive producer, while the series is directed by Steve Ball.
 The pilot was written by Gillian Horvath, who is also headwriter for the other episodes.
 Jody Prouse serves as the animation director.
 41 Entertainment is involved with producing the series, and the animation was provided by ICON Creative Studio.

 Release

-The series premiered on January 20, 2022, with the first season consisting of 16 half-hour episodes.
+The series premiered on January 20, 2022 on the streaming service Peacock in the United States, with the first season consisting of 16 half-hour episodes.
+In Japan, the series premiered in 2022 on Disney Channel.

 In March 2023, Netflix in the United Kingdom and Australia began carrying the show.

 There have been no announcements regarding the series' renewal for a new season.

 Cast

 The voicecast includes Larissa Dias, Gigi Saul Guerrero, Cardi Wong, Vincent Tong, Ali J. Eisner and Bethany Brown, as the main characters.

 Additional characters are spoken by, among others, Alessandro Juliani, Barbara Kottmeier, Brian Drummond, Diana Kaarina, Kathleen Barr and Shannon Chan-Kent.